ahmedkhaeld/learn-go/README.md

 	fmt.Printf("%b\n", roles)   // binary representation of ORing the three active roles and storing them in one variable

-	// check if a user is admin or any other role to check against using bitwise bitmask mathimatics fmt.Printf("Is Admin? %v\n", isAdmin&roles == isAdmin)
+	// check if a user is admin or any other role to check against using bitwise bitmask mathematics fmt.Printf("Is Admin? %v\n", isAdmin&roles == isAdmin)

 	fmt.Printf("Can see Africa? %v", canSeeAfrica&roles == canSeeAfrica)